AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `--rules`

-The list of rules for the event subscription, where each rule is formatted as &quot;field\|operator\|value&quot;.
+The list of rules for the event subscription, where each rule is formatted as "field\|operator\|value".

 -  Default: `[]`
 -  Requires a value